-For Embryology if the overall match with the consensus target value results is less than 50% it will be noted as an unsatisfactory performance.
-If this happens on three distributions within the last 4 distributions, the laboratory will be contacted as a persistent unsatisfactory performer.
+For Embryology if the rolling penalty point total breaks the performance criteria limits (see Appendix 1) it will be noted as an unsatisfactory performance.
+If this happens on three distributions within the last 4 distributions (without improvement), the laboratory will be contacted as a persistent unsatisfactory performer.